shib0li/THIS-ODE/README.md

 bash run.sh BeijingAirExtrap Neural_time 10 8 cuda:0 0 100 1
 ```

 runs the experiment of BeijingAir on the extraplation setting with the algorihtm of neural_time for 10 epochs.
-The dimensional of $$U$$ is 8 and the program runs on the first GPU.
+The dimensional of representation is 8 and the program runs on the first GPU.
 The minibatch size is 100 and save the reulst every 1 update.

 # Getting Involved